Data Validation

 abortOnError | boolean | Whether to abort event processing on validation error | false |

-, events that fail schema validation will not be tracked.
+When abortOnError is set to true, events that fail schema validation will not be tracked.

 Examples